-The Washington Department of Natural Resources will use this grant to buy 225 acres of Willamette Valley wet prairie northeast of Vancouver, the only wet prairie of that size and quality in Washington.
-The land supports the second largest of 20 known populations of Bradshaw's Lomatium, a globally critically imperiled, federally-listed endangered plant species.
+The Washington Department of Natural Resources used this grant to purchase 201.12 acres of Willamette Valley wet prairie northeast of Vancouver, the only wet prairie of that size and quality in Washington.
+The land supports the second largest of 20 known populations of Bradshaw’s Lomatium, a globally critically imperiled, federally-listed endangered plant species.
 It also contains habitat for five state sensitive plant species and the rare slender-billed white breasted nuthatch.
-This purchase is the second of a multi-phased and multi-agency effort to protect a larger area of wet prairie and oak woodland.
-Other partners in the effort include the Columbia Land Trust, Washington Nature Conservancy, U. S. Fish and Wildlife Service, and Clark County.
-This project was the top ranked project of eight competing for funding in the natural areas category of the Washington Wildlife and Recreation Program.
-(08-1180)
+This purchase was the second of a multi-phased and multi-agency effort to protect a larger area of wet prairie and oak woodland.
+Other partners in the effort included the Columbia Land Trust, Washington Nature Conservancy, U. S. Fish and Wildlife Service, and Clark County.